 In response to both the shift in consumer demands and the ongoing urgency for real environmental reform, the United Nations World Tourism Organization (UNWTO) has put sustainability at the core of tourism’s reformation.
 ‘Sustainability must no longer be a niche part of tourism but must be the new normal for every part of our sector,’ says UNWTO Secretary-General, Zurab Pololikashvili.

 For luxury travel offerings like spas and resort services, implementing more green solutions is a matter of urgency.
 Companies have quickly turned toward integrating green technologies, including eco-aware temperature control, energy saving building features, and AI-powered supply prediction to diminish waste.
 Considering the risk equation for peripheral services like spas, the new target audience for spa and wellness offerings has shifted toward the age range of 28 years and older.
-And of those consumers, who would fall under the classification of Millennials, 73% indicate a willingness to spend more on a product that comes from a company with sustainable and socially conscious practices.
+And of those consumers, who would fall under the classification of Millennials, 73% indicate a willingness to spend more on a product that comes from a company with sustainable and socially conscious practices, according to a 2015 report by Nielsen.
 This gives owners ample reason to believe that their spend toward green solutions and smart technologies will be well rewarded in the long run, and might also contribute in the short-term to spark a faster recovery.

 A Shared Recovery: Local Sourcing

 The best way to recover will be to recover together.
 And luckily, the most sustainable options are often closer to home.
 Most supply chains already need negotiating after the obvious COVID-era complications.
 For hospitality professionals, now is the perfect time to engage with vendors in your local area and nurture your business relationships within your immediate sphere.